wassemgtk/developer.github.com/content/webhooks/configuring.md

 {:toc}

-Now that our webhook is ready to deliver messages, we'll set up a basic Sinatra server to handle incoming payloads.

 Recall that we specifically set our webhook URL to `http://localhost:4567/payload`.
 Since we're developing locally, we'll need to expose our local development environment